virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onInstall

-**onInstall** is an entry point for actions execution.
+The *onInstall* event is the entry point for executing any action.
+In case *jpsType* is **install**, the *onInstall* event will be carried out right after environment creation.
-In case `jpsType` is *install*, event **onInstall** will be executed right after environment creation.
-In case `jpsType` is *update*, **onInstall** event is performed first event while manifest instalation.
+If *jpsType* is set as **update**, *onInstall* is the first event to be performed during the manifest installation.

 ###onUninstall

-*onUninstall* event can be called from Add-ons tab in Jelastic Dashboard.
+The *onUninstall* event can be called from the **Add-ons** tab at the Jelastic Dashboard.
-This event means to do actions for removing data which were installed by *onInstall* action.
+This event is aimed at removing data, which was accumulated as a result of the *onInstall* action execution.
 ![onUninstall](/img/addon-install.jpg)

 ### onBeforeChangeTopology

-Event will be executed before changing environment topology from Jelastic Dashboard.
+The event will be executed before changing environment topology via the Jelastic dashboard.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session